ContactGulf Island Shrimp & Seafood, LLC

 Product brand names: Big Easy, Bayou Gold

-“He started by buying a boat and then ended up with a small fleet of boats before he eventually built a processing plant in Mississippi,” David says, who also is an engineer.
+“He started by buying a boat and then ended up with a small fleet of boats before he eventually built a processing plant in Mississippi,” David, also an engineer, says.
 “He went from one shrimp boat to being a major seafood company.
 In the course of his business career, he also had a shipyard and built more than 150 steel boats.
 His career was very creative and dynamic.”

-Ricardo Carrere, 56, is the plant manager for Scottco, and his career began at age 5 when he started riding on his father’s boat: “I wasn’t strong enough to help him ice the shrimp, but I could help pick the shrimp and sort through it,” he says.
+Ricardo Carrere is the plant manager for Scottco, and his career began at age five when he started riding on his father’s boat: “I wasn’t strong enough to help him ice the shrimp, but I could help pick the shrimp and sort through it,” he says.
 “He’d pay me 25 cents to do a bushel of shrimp.”

-One of Ricardo’s employees is Antoine “Poncho” Billiot a vibrant 81-year-old man, who is considered a master artisan when it comes to his knowledge and precise understanding of how to operate shrimp peeling machines.
-After all, he’s been in the industry for nearly 75 years.
+One of Ricardo’s employees is Antoine “Poncho” Billiot a vibrant man who is considered a master artisan when it comes to his knowledge and precise understanding of how to operate shrimp peeling machines.
+After all, he’s been in the industry for over 75 years.

 Poncho grew up on fishing vessels and has been with the company since 1991.
 He is a man of few words, never complains, and always has a smile on his face: “I like my job,” he says.
 “This company is good.
 When you work here, you feel welcome.”

-Perhaps some of the most unique employees at Gulf Island are the Pallagrin sisters: Mary, 62, runs the grader and handles packing; Annie, 65, works the scales; and Doris, 75, handles quality control.
+Perhaps some of the most unique employees at Gulf Island are the Pallagrin sisters: Mary runs the grader and handles packing, Annie works the scales and Doris handles quality control.
 These ladies are full of life, full of gumption, and full of stories that will make you laugh for hours.

 The sisters admit they are married to the shrimp industry.
 For them, it’s a happy life, and they like it just the way it is: “The Pallagrin name has always been shrimp,” Annie says.
 “Daddy was a fisherman and he ran crew boats for years.”